Kunal-Preet/Project1/README.txt

 Its a mobile friendly website with easy navigation controls. hover effects and animations are used wherever needed.
 Appropriate fonts are used throughout the website and special fonts are used in cover images for additional style.
-The website is Search Engine Optimised with specific keywords and description added in the head of the file.
+The website is Search Engine Optimised with specific keywords , alt tags, content added in the head and body of the file.